enliven17/triturus/README.md

-# Triturus - Pixel Art DApp
+# Triturus - Earn from your community in WEB3

 A minimalist pixel-art styled DApp built on Sui Move that enables SUI wallet connections (including zkLogin) for donations.